lroberts77/bookmark_manager/README.md

 The website will have the following specification:

-Show a list of bookmarks
+1.Show a list of bookmarks

-Add new bookmarks
+2.Add new bookmarks

-Delete bookmarks
+3.Delete bookmarks

-Update bookmarks
+4.Update bookmarks

-Comment on bookmarks
+5.Comment on bookmarks

-Tag bookmarks into categories
+6.Tag bookmarks into categories

-Filter bookmarks by tag
+7.Filter bookmarks by tag

-Users are restricted to manage only their own bookmarks
+8.Users are restricted to manage only their own bookmarks